 The Innovation Fund is one part of a £60m package of support aimed at tackling some of the long term structural barriers that stop some young people from getting a job and starting their career.
-The Innovation Fund was officially announced on 12th May 2011 and has funding of up to £30 million over 3 years from 2012 to support social investment projects.
+The Innovation Fund was officially announced on 12 May 2011 and has funding of up to £30 million over 3 years from 2012 to support social investment projects.

-It is envisaged that the Innovation Fund will involve running a small number (between 5 and up to 20) pilots in areas of social exclusion and disadvantage.
+The Innovation Fund will involve running a small number (10) pilots in areas of social exclusion and disadvantage.
 It will test the effectiveness of a range of social investment models and innovative programmes aimed at disadvantaged young people and those at risk of disadvantage with a particular focus on those aged 14 and over.

-Whilst the primary purpose of the Innovation Fund is to support disadvantaged young people to participate and succeed in education and training, in order to achieve better employment outcomes (and ultimately benefit savings), it will also help us to test the effectiveness of different social investment models in the delivery of our services.
+Whilst the primary purpose of the Innovation Fund is to support disadvantaged young people, and those at risk of disadvantage, to participate and succeed in education and training, in order to achieve better employment outcomes (and ultimately benefit savings), it will also help us to test the effectiveness of different social investment models in the delivery of our services.
 The specific outcomes will not become clear until the individual projects are evaluated but there are three overall objectives for the Innovation Fund: